 goody bag with official gadgets and sponsor products

-refreshments at the finish line
+refreshments at the end

 parking